Hritikraj8804/KodeKloud/DevOps Pre-Requisite Course/2.0_Network/README.md

 3. Begin with the [Networking Basics](./networking-basics) section if you're new to networking.

 4. Use the provided scripts and configuration files in the `examples` folder for hands-on practice.

+## Contributing

+We welcome contributions to improve this repository!
+Here’s how you can contribute:

+1. Fork the repository.
+2. Create a feature branch:

+    ```bash
+    git checkout -b feature-name
+    ```

+3. Commit your changes and push to your fork:

+    ```bash
+    git commit -m "Add a brief description of your changes"
+    git push origin feature-name
+    ```

+4. Open a pull request with a detailed description of your changes.